vmugabo/keyboard_listener_demo/README.md

 This Flutter app demonstrates how to use `RawKeyboardListener` to handle keyboard input across desktop, web, and mobile (with hardware keyboards).

+## Presentation available as ppt file in the Repo

 ### Run

 1. Change into the project directory: